thoughtbot/factory_bot/GETTING_STARTED.md

 Inheritance
 -----------

-You can easily create multiple factories for the same class without repeating common attributes by using inheritance:
+You can easily create multiple factories for the same class without repeating common attributes by nesting factories:

+    factory :post do
+      title 'A title'

+      factory :approved_post do
+        approved true
+      end
+    end

+    approved_post = FactoryGirl.create(:approved_post)
+    approved_post.title # => 'A title'
+    approved_post.approved # => true

+You can also assign the parent explicitly:

     factory :post do
       title 'A title'